GGGGino/SkuskuCartBundle/README.md

 ![Travis (.org)](https://img.shields.io/travis/GGGGino/SkuskuCartBundle.svg)

-Highly customizable cart management bundle for Symfony
+Highly customizable cart management bundle for Symfony.
+The archievement of this cart manager is to do something like:

+> **Add this *thing* to a *cart***

 ## License